 To contrast our proposed mechanistic model with the results from typical ballistic models, especially at the tails, we consider again the study of Bullock and Clarke (2000).
-These authors concluded that a wind speed of $633 \text{ m s}^{-1}$ is needed (at the seed release height) for their simple ballistic model to transport Calluna seeds some 80 m distance from the source.
-Such a wind speed exceeds typical gusty winds by about 2 orders of magnitude, and is about an order of magnitude larger than damaging hurricanes.
-We combined the seed trap measurements for all wind directions for Calluna and Erica in the Bullock and Clarke (2000) study and fitted equation (5b) to the resulting kernels in Figure 1a to determine $\mu'$ and $\lambda'$ (Table 4), and hence determine the effective winds needed to transport these seeds.
-Using the computed $\mu'$ and $\lambda'$ , we estimated $\gamma$ and $\sigma$ , and then estimated $\overline{U}$ and $\sigma_w$ to determine the effective wind speed and vertical velocity standard deviation that best reproduce the measured kernels (see Figure 1a).
-We found that effective wind speeds on the order of 10 m s-1 and concomitant $\sigma_w$ on the order of 3 m s-1 are sufficient to reproduce the measured distributions for both Calluna and Erica.
-We note that just above the canopy (Raupach et al. 1996), $\overline{U}/u \sim 3.3$ and $\sigma_w/u \sim 1.1$ so that $\sigma_w/\overline{U} \sim 0.33$ .
-For a wind speed of 10 m s-1, a $\sigma_w = 3 \text{ m s}^{-1}$ is quite reasonable and consistent with what is established about flow statistics within the canopy sublayer.
-Hence, based on our proposed approach, both Calluna and Erica seeds can travel 80 m for typical gusts encountered at the site.
-We iterate here that equation (5) is derived for a single source and need not represent the near-field dispersal kernel of the Bullock-Clarke study.
-However, the approximate power-law decay of the data ( $\approx -1.5$ ), seem to well support the results of our proposed simplified model.
+These authors concluded that a wind speed of 633 m s-1 is needed (at the seed release height) for their simple ballistic model to transport Calluna seeds some 80 m distance from the source.
+Such a wind speed exceeds typical gusty winds by about two orders of magnitude and is about an order of magnitude larger than damaging hurricanes.
+We combined the seed trap measurements for all wind directions for Calluna and Erica in the Bullock and Clarke (2000) study and fitted equation (5b) to the resulting kernels in figure 1 to determine μ' and λ' (table 4) and hence determine the effective winds needed to transport these seeds.
+Using the computed μ' and λ' , we estimated γ and σ and then estimated \overline{U} and σ_w to determine the effective wind speed and vertical velocity standard deviation that best reproduce the measured kernels (see fig. 1).
+We found that effective wind speeds on the order of 10 m s-1 and concomitant σ_w on the order of 3 m s-1 are sufficient to reproduce the measured distributions for both Calluna and Erica.
+We note that just above the canopy (Raupach et al. 1996), $\overline{U}/u \sim 3.3$ and $\sigma_w/u \sim 1.1$, so that $\sigma_w/\overline{U} \sim 0.33$.
+For a wind speed of 10 m s-1, a $\sigma_w = 3$ m s-1 is quite reasonable and consistent with what is established about